CWC Groups

 Interested in Joining?

-If interested in joining a group, call 360-650-3164 to schedule a drop-in phone consultation with a counselor who will recommend whether the group could be of benefit to you.
+If interested in joining a group, call 360-650-3164 to schedule a group screen appointment with the group facilitator.
 Most groups start near the beginning of the quarter, so be sure you call within the first few weeks of classes.
-If a group has already started, you can ask to be placed on a waiting list for next quarter.
-Please note our groups require either a group screen and/or intake appointment to join following a drop-in appointment.
+If a group has already started, you can ask to be placed on a group interest list for next quarter.

 Support Group